joshpattersonthefuture/CMSI387/Operating Systems Project/DetailedDesign.md

 ### 2.3 – Class diagram showing affected modules [and any new modules] and how they related to one another
 ### 2.4 – List or table of explanations of all command line options that will be implemented

+New options for both 12 and 24 hours allows the user to quickly view the time in either 12hr or 24hr format.
+The user by default is shown the time in 24hr format, making `--12hr` the only useful option.
+If the user changes their default to 12hr format then `24hr` becomes the way to quickly see the time in 24hr format.

 | New Options   | Example   | Function
 | ------------- |:----------|:-------------:|
 | `--12hr` | `# timedatectl --12hr` | shows time output in 12hr format
 | `--24hr` | `# timedatectl --24hr` | shows time output in 24hr format

-#### Explanation

-This allows the user to quickly view the time in either 12hr or 24hr format.

 | Modified Commands | Example     | Format       | Function
 | ----------------  |:------------|:------------:|:------------:|